-It is my pleasure to provide an overview of Nikkiso’s business performance for the fiscal year ended December 2017.
+I would like to sincerely thank all shareholders for the support extended to our company.
+It is my pleasure to provide an overview of Nikkiso’s business performance for the Second Quarter of the fiscal year ending December 2018.

 During the six months ended June 30, 2018, Nikkiso recorded orders recieved of 84.7 billion yen, up 31% year-on-year, revenue of 75.5 billion yen, up 20 % year-on-year, operating profit of 3.1 billion yen, up 30% year-on-year, profit before tax of 2.7 billion yen, up 19% year-on-year, profit for the year attributable to owners of the company of 2.0 billion yen, up 15% year-on-year.

 In the Industrial Business, orders grew while the business environment was improving from upstream to downstream.
 On the revenue side, strong performance of cryogenic pump projects for liquefied petroleum gas (LPG) facilities in the domestic pump business pushed up the overall performance of the Industrial Division, resulting in year-on-year increases in both revenue and profit.

 In addition, orders for new warm isostatic laminator surged in the Precision Equipment Division, and both orders and revenue steadily grew in the Aerospace Division.